Conveying your brand identity through colour

 Colour schemes are crucial for building a brand

 One of the most important functions colour has is building brand recognition.
 In fact, 80% of brand recognition comes from colour.
 Colour is usually the first thing people remember about a company’s logo, and changing a logo’s colours can have a big effect on how you are perceived.
+It's a huge part of your brand identity.

 If you are rebranding it’s important to think about whether or not you are trying to hold on to your current associations and keep your colours, or are trying to get rid of your existing perception and pull out the colour palette again.